Sleep when the baby sleeps: it’s what every new mother is advised.

-#3: Contact Napping
+#3: Contact napping

 It’s a term coined by Sarah Ockwell-Smith, author of The Gentle Sleep Book, “contact napping” describes how many mothers spend nap time with their babies and toddlers: with all or part of their child’s body in contact with their own.

-Sitting on the couch catching up on Netflix or Facebook, these parents have come to terms with their young child’s need to touch them while they sleep and have accepted this down time during daytime sleeps as part of life, for now.
+Sitting on the couch catching up on Netflix or Facebook, these parents have come to terms with their young child’s need to touch them while they sleep and have accepted this downtime during daytime sleeps as part of life, for now.

-Its not always accepted as easily by family, friends – or others who feel their opinion should be important to you!
-The parents in your mothers group or playgroup might never admit they do it…and you might not either!
+It’s not always accepted as easily by family, friends – or others who feel their opinion should be important to you!
+The parents in your mother’s group or playgroup might never admit they do it…and you might not either!
 But once you embrace this opportunity to take a break in your day, you might soon come to anticipate and look forward to it.

-Your older child can also come to look forward to this “quiet time” in the day, if you allow toys or activities normally off limits when your mobile baby or inquisitive toddler is awake!
-Break out the playdough, the Lego, the pop-up books or the puzzles with lots of pieces and they will be less inclined to wake the sleeping sibling!
+Your older child can also come to look forward to this “quiet time” in the day if you allow toys or activities normally off-limits when your mobile baby or inquisitive toddler is awake!
+Break out the playdough, the Lego, the pop-up books, or the puzzles with lots of pieces and they will be less inclined to wake the sleeping sibling!

 Don’t let anyone tell you that contact napping will create problems in the future.
-All children naturally decrease their need for daytime sleep as they grow up and many will find comfort in a favourite toy to snuggle to sleep with instead of you.
+All children naturally decrease their need for daytime sleep as they grow up and many will find comfort in a favorite toy to snuggle to sleep with instead of you.